IPTN is fueled by a team of passionate people committed to changing the conversation about how we think about chronic disease and its treatment.

 Director, Communications & Engagement

 Anne Mullens is an award-winning Canadian journalist and author specializing in health and science writing.
 She has a Bachelor of Science degree from the University of Guelph and a Bachelor of Journalism degree from Carleton University.
 Anne was medical reporter at the Vancouver Sun in the 1980s and early 1990s, has written for numerous Canadian and international newspapers and magazines and medical journals, and authored two critically acclaimed books on health topics.
-She has also been a health communications consultation to provincial and federal governments, health organizations, and public health agencies.
+She has also been a health communications consultant to provincial and federal governments, health organizations, and public health agencies.
 After reversing her own prediabetes through therapeutic carbohydrate reduction in 2015, Anne has written extensively on the role of personalized therapeutic nutrition to address chronic conditions.

 Dene Barbondy, MSN, RN